marrub--/GLOOME/README.txt

 Q: Is there netplay support?
 A: GZDoom's peer-to-peer netplay structure has not been touched and should work the exact same way, all frustrations intact.
+Do note that support for this
+	 is limited, and may break in the future due to neglect.
+	 Poor little netcode.

 Q: Can this run Doom or Doom mods?
-A: Yes, but seeing as how all of the Doom code has been stripped out for obvious reasons, you'll have to supply your own copy of Doom or Freedoom to run it with.
-It CAN play Doom and Doom mods, but that...isn't the point.
+A: Yes, you'll have to supply your own copy of Doom or Freedoom to run it with It CAN play Doom and Doom mods, but that...isn't the point.

 Q: What does this offer me over the GZDoom engine?
 A: Mechanically?
 Nothing.
 Playing on GLOOME is no different from playing on GZDoom.
-GLOOME is not an upgrade, a sidegrade, a sidestep, or anything of the sort.
+Internally, however, there are a few changes to help game makers,
+	 such as adding customizable cheat codes and new functions in ACS and DECORATE.

 Q: In terms of exact numbers, what featureset is this compatible with?
 A: GZDoom 1.8.10 doesn't line up with an exact ZDoom version number, but if generally if you set your goal to be compatible with 2.7.1 then you should be fine.
-We have a whole ton of extra dev features, and marrub's already backported some newer features, so it should be good.
+We have a whole ton of extra dev features, and we've already backported some newer features, so it should be good.

 Q: Why GZDoom 1.8.10?
 Why not go with the most recent hardware renderer?